nadir-it/AutoFarm/README.md

 <img src="https://raw.githubusercontent.com/nadir-it/AutoFarm/main/rain_gauge.jpg">

 # AutoFarm
-Solar powered AVR irrigation system
+Solar powered irrigation system using donated 20 year old solar panels and a shoestring budget.

 A battery powered real-time clock is used to keep track of irrigation scheduling in the event of a total power failure.